 Things to note about buying eyeglasses from an optician in France

-- Make sure your prescription is less than 3 years old otherwise by law the optician cannot fill your eyeglass prescription.
+- Make sure your prescription is less than three years old; otherwise by law, the optician cannot fill your eyeglass prescription.

 You will most likely spend about 200 on the low-end to 600 on the high-end in total.

 3) Know your prescription and save hundreds of dollars by buying your spectacles online

-For those of you who don’t have an updated prescription (less than 3 years old) or backup pair of glasses, you won’t be able buy your glasses at an optician’s office however all is not lost if you have an older prescription on hand.
+For those of you who don’t have an updated prescription (less than three years old) or backup pair of glasses, you won’t be able to buy your glasses at an optician’s office; however all is not lost if you have an older prescription on hand.
 You can use your prescription to order glasses online and at a HUGE COST SAVINGS!